telerik/blazor-docs/components/calendar/overview.md

 ## Templates

-The Calendar provides different types of templates to customize the component's content and styling.
+The Blazor Calendar provides different types of templates to customize the component's content and styling.
 These include [month cell, year cell, decade cell, century cell and header templates]({%slug calendar-templates-overview%}).

 ## Multiple Views